krishaamer/green-filter-research/research/literature/sustainability.md

 Recycled clothing maker FREITAG offers sustainability-focused services such ass cargo bikes so you can transport your purchases and a network for *shopping without payment* = swapping your items with other members, as well as repairs of their products (*Cargo Bike \| FREITAG* (n.d.)).

 *Design Implication*: Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
-These are large conglemerates with a massive CO2 footprint.
+These are large conglomerates with a massive CO2 footprint.
 See the index to find some alternatives.

 ### Personas {#personas}